Regency Ceramics Ltd.

 DIRECTORS' RESPONSIBILITY STATEMENT

-1) that in the preparation of the annual accounts the applicable accounting standardshad been followed along with proper explanation relating to material departures;
+1. That in the preparation of the annual accounts the applicable accounting standardshave been followed along with proper explanation relating to material departures;

-2) that the Directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the company at the end of thefinancial year and of the profit and loss of the company for that period;
+2. That the Directors have selected such accounting policies and applied themconsistently and made judgment and estimates that are reasonable and prudent so as to givea true and fair view of the state of affairs of the Company at the end of the financialyear and of the profit or loss of the Company for that period;

-3) that the Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the company and for preventing and detecting fraud and other irregularities;
+3. That the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-4) That the Directors have prepared the accounts for the financial year ended 31stMarch 2017 on a "Going Concern" basis.
+4. That the Directors have prepared the annual accounts on a going concern basis: